2002 Indianapolis 500: Finish

-On lap 173, after leading 85 laps during the race, leader Tomas Scheckter slid high in turn four and crashed against the wall down the frontstretch.
-Under the yellow, the leaders pitted.
-Exiting the pits, Gil de Ferran lost a wheel that was not secured, and fell out of contention.
-Gambling on fuel, Hélio Castroneves stayed out and took over the lead.

-On lap 181, the green flag came back out with Castroneves leading, and Felipe Giaffone running second.
+On lap 181, the green flag came back out with Castroneves leading, and Felipe Giaffone jumping into second.
 The lapped car of Dario Franchitti slipped by to get in front of the field.
 Franchitti's car was painted nearly identical to Tracy's, and caused some confusion/misidentification by announcers.
 With ten laps to go, Castroneves still led Giaffone, with Paul Tracy charging into third.
 Castroneves was starting to run low on fuel, and his pace started to slow.
 Giaffone closed within a half-second.

 With less than 3 laps to go, Giaffone dove below Castroneves, attempting to take the lead.
 The lapped car of Franchitti pulled alongside Castroneves, effectively blocking Giaffone.
 Castroneves held off the challenge, and third place Paul Tracy managed to move past Giaffone for second.
 Giaffone later complained that Franchitti was unfairly blocking to help his teammate Tracy.
 With 2 laps to go, Castroneves led Tracy by only 0.22 seconds at the start/finish line.
 Down the backstretch, Tracy started to move to the outside, in an attempt to make a pass for the lead.
 While they were approaching turn 3, a crash occurred on a different part of the track.